 Pros for companies that outsource

-- Outsourcing controls and reduces operating costs – in most cases outsourcing is cheaper than employing a new staff member.
-In fact, you can save between 20% – 30% on operating costs.
+- Outsourcing controls and reduces operating costs – in most cases, outsourcing is cheaper than employing a new staff member.
+You can save between 20% – 30% on operating costs.

-- Outsourcing enhances the company’s focus -in terms of staff wellness, and increasing productivity in the workplace, if a company removes tedious, routine tasks from staff, regular employees can focus on their core tasks.
-The virtual assistant/s will be there to help your permanent employees to prepare data, and to relieve your staff, allowing them to work more efficiently.
+- Outsourcing enhances the company’s focus -in terms of staff wellness and increasing productivity in the workplace.
+Regular employees can focus on their core tasks if a company removes tedious, routine tasks from staff.
+The virtual assistant/s will help your permanent employees prepare data and relieve your team, allowing them to work more efficiently.

 - Outsourcing also offloads some of the risks onto another company.
-Having a company assist can remove such burdens as the monthly payroll and in managing the virtual assistant.
+A company assistant can remove such burdens as the monthly payroll and virtual assistant management.

 Cons for companies that outsource

-- Staff might feel threatened – It is inevitable that some staff members may feel threatened by possible replacement.
-In addition, the introduction of virtual assistants might not sit well with the permanent staff.
+- Staff might feel threatened – Some staff members may feel threatened by possible replacement.
+In addition, introducing virtual assistants might not sit well with the permanent staff.
 The result could have an impact on their productivity and morale.
-Companies should communicate clearly with their staff to manage these fears.
+Companies should communicate clearly with their team to manage these fears.

-- There can be a difference in standards – An assistant’s standard can differ, particularly when hired from a foreign country.
-State the requirements clearly before onboarding such an assistant, to avoid a problem with differing standards.
+- There can be a difference in standards – An assistant’s standard can differ, mainly when hired from a foreign country.
+State the requirements clearly before onboarding such an assistant to avoid a problem with varying standards.

 - There could be communication issues – Because assistants work remotely, communication can be problematic.
-Communication can be via phone, email or WhatsApp.
-Some language differences can also confuse the communication.
-To overcome this, use video conferencing − face-to-face communication can improve the situation.
+Communication can be via phone, email, or WhatsApp.
+Some language differences can also confuse communication.
+To overcome this, video conferencing and face-to-face communication can improve the situation.
 Use Zoom or Tauria for your video conferencing sessions.

-- Risk to security – There will always be a risk with each new hire.
+- Security risk – There will always be a risk with each new hire.
 The company’s data and resources can be misused.
 However, tracking software can help to avoid some of the problems.
-Using apps such as LastPass allows the company owner to retain privacy on passwords, the app hiding such.
+Using apps such as LastPass allows the company owner to retain privacy on passwords, but the app hides such.